 The other premier UF honors merit award alongside Stamps.
 Distinguished by enrichment experiences as much as by the dollar amount.

 Florida Bright Futures + Benacquisto + National Merit are explicitly designed to stack to cost of attendance for Florida-resident National Merit Scholars.
 UF-administered merit awards (Presidential ladder, Florida Merit Scholarships) layer on top.
-Outside private scholarships count as a financial resource and replace 'self-help' aid (loans, work-study) before reducing UF or state grants.
+Outside private scholarships count as a financial resource; per UF's published policy they may reduce other aid once total aid exceeds federal eligibility, and which aid is reduced depends on the type of aid received.
+UF does not state a fixed self-help-first order.

 Named awards that don’t always surface on the main financial aid page.
 Each one has its own eligibility rules.